| Home | Rides | Reviews | Bikes | Gallery | Tech | Misc | Contact |

 that you'll ever get the bag back into it's factory stuffsack but it'll

 easily fit into one slightly bigger.
-The E-Bivy is small enough, light enough, and inexpensive enough (less than a single night in many motels) that it almost seems a no-brainer.
+The E-Bivy is small enough, light enough, and inexpensive enough (less than a single night in many motels) that it seems a no-brainer.
 It will easily fit in most of the many pockets of an OGIO Flight Vest or in any of the many common bags for off road motorcycles.
-This is another don't-leave-home-without-it type of item.
 It will keep you much warmer than a space blanket (especially in the wind) and will even keep you dry in light rain.
-We highly recommend this item. |
+So what's not to like?
+It turns out that MSR donates thousands of dollars annually to organizations that advocate restricting motorized and even mechanized access to public lands.
+Based on that, we'd rather rely on garbage bags to stay warm and dry.
+We cannot recommend this item to offroad motorcyclists. |

 |